krzysu/truffle-todolist/README.md

 Still to do:

 - test if two different accounts don't see each others tasks, also on updates
-- react to network changes, test with different networks
+- show that transaction is being processed
-- deploy contract to test network and publish frontend to netlify
+- publish frontend to netlify

 ## How to run localy